mishguruorg/selfupdate/README.md

 version, and if it exists install it globally and live restart your app to use the new version.

-It's important that you run `selfupdate(pkg)` as soon as your app starts, and that you await the promise it returns before doing anything else.
-This is because if a new version has been loaded.
+It's important that you run `selfupdate(pkg)` as soon as your app starts.
+You must also await the promise it returns before doing anything else.
+Otherwise both the old and new versions will run simultaneously.

 ```javascript
 import { selfupdate } from '@mishguru/selfupdate'